Colossians 3:10

 Jesus uses enduo once in a figurative sense in the Gospels declaring to His disciples...

-Luke 24:49 "And behold, I am sending forth the Promise of My Father upon you; but you are to stay in the city until you are clothed with power (dunamis) from on high."
-(Comment: The Power, the Promise is His Spirit, Who God had promised in the description of the New Covenant in the Old Testament, [Ezekiel 36:27 "I will put My Spirit within you"], promised again in Acts 1:8 and realized in Acts 2:4 at Pentecost and then in every believer thereafter as described in Romans 8:9, Ephesians 1:13; 1:14]
+Comment: Luke uses enduo figuratively describing clothing with spiritual power fulfilled by the coming of the Holy Spirit in Acts 2:1-4.
+The Power is the Promised Spirit, Who God had promised in the description of the New Covenant in the Old Testament, [Ezekiel 36:27 "I will put My Spirit within you"], promised again in Acts 1:8-note and realized in Acts 2:4 at Pentecost and then in every believer thereafter as described in Ro 8:9-note, Ep 1:13, 14-note]

-Paul uses enduo are all figurative describing the putting on of "ethical, moral or spiritual" garments.
-And what a "wardrobe" he lays out for believers in his epistles...
+Paul uses of enduo are all figurative describing the putting on of "ethical, moral or spiritual" garments.
+And what a "wardrobe" he lays out for believers in his epistles…

 THE ARMOR OF LIGHT